wp-plugins/wp-simple-firewall/readme.txt

 *	ADD:		Add various WordPress security features dynamically that would otherwise require wp-config.php editing.
 *	ADD:		Limit login attempts functionality.
 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 1.5.2 =

+*	CHANGED:	The method for finding the client IP address is more thorough, in a bid to work with Proxy servers etc.
+*	FIXED:		PHP notice reported here: http://wordpress.org/support/topic/getting-errors-when-logged-in

 = 1.5.1 =